Green Hope High School: Student demographics

-As of the 2021–2022 school year, Green Hope had 2,247 students, with 51% of the students are male and 49% are female.
-Of those students, 50.3% are White, 33.8% Asian, 6.2% Hispanic, 6.0% Black, 3.4% two or more races, 0.2% Native Hawaiian/Pacific Islander, and 0.1% Native American.
-The total minority enrollment is 50%.
+As of the 2022-2023 school year, Green Hope had 2,001 students, with 52% of the students being male and 48% being female.
+Of those students, 48.6% are White, 35.9% Asian, 6.3% Hispanic, 5.9% Black, 2.9% two or more races, 0.2% Native Hawaiian/Pacific Islander, and 0.1% Native American.
+The total minority enrollment is 51.4%.

-6% of the students are economically disadvantaged, with 5% being eligible for free lunches and 1% eligible for the reduced-price lunch program.
+8% of the students are economically disadvantaged, with 7% being eligible for free lunches and 1% eligible for the reduced-price lunch program.

-98% of Green Hope High School students graduate and receive a high school diploma.
+>95% of Green Hope High School students graduate and receive a high school diploma.

 Faculty

-As of the 2021–2022 school year, Green Hope had 115.75 full-time equivalent teachers, for a student-to-teacher ratio of 19.41:1.
+As of the 2022-23 school year, Green Hope had 101.20 full-time equivalent teachers, for a student-to-teacher ratio of 19.77:1.

 Academics

 Curriculum

 The school includes grades 9 through 12.
 Green Hope offers 27 Advanced Placement® courses.
-76% of the students take AP® courses, with 68% passing one or more exams.
-82% of the student take the SAT test, with an average score of 1257.
+76% of the students take AP® courses, with 62% passing one or more exams.
+66% of the student take the SAT test, with an average score of 1284.

-GreatSchools gave Green Hope its College Success Award—Gold in 2019, 2020, 2021, and 2022 "for its track record in helping students enroll and succeed in college."
+GreatSchools gave Green Hope its College Success Award—Gold in 2019, 2020, and 2021 "for its track record in helping students enroll and succeed in college."
 78% of graduates pursue either college or vocational training.

 Rankings

-U.S. News & World Report ranks Green Hope as #1 in Wake County, #19 public high school in North Carolina, and #633 in the United States.
-Niche scores the school at an A+ with a rank of #4 amongst public and private high schools in North Carolina.
+U.S. News & World Report ranks Green Hope as #3 in Wake County, #4 in Raleigh, NC Metro Area High Schools, #16 public high school in North Carolina, #324 in STEM High Schools, and #523 in the United States.
+Niche scores the school at an A+ with a rank of #12 amongst public and private high schools in North Carolina.

 The school posted the fifth-highest average SAT score in the Raleigh Durham area: 1699 with 94.7% of students taking the test.

 Academic honors

 Students with specific grade point averages can join the Beta Club, Quill and Scroll, and the National Honor Society.
-There are also the Math Honor Society, Tri-M Music Honor Society, the National Art Honor Society, the National English Honor Society, the National Psychology Honor Society, the National Social Studies Honor Society, National Technical Honor Society, Science National Honor Society, and the Spanish Honor Society for students who demonstrate excellence in corresponding areas of study to join.
+There are also the Math Honor Society, Tri-M Music Honor Society, the National Art Honor Society, the National English Honor Society, the National Psychology Honor Society, the National Social Studies Honor Society, National Technical Honor Society, Science National Honor Society, Mu Alpha Theta and the Spanish Honor Society for students who demonstrate excellence in corresponding areas of study to join.